-- Life Insured – He is the person whose life is insured/covered under the life insurance policy.
+He is the person whose life is insured/covered under the life insurance policy.
 The life insured is the person whose untimely death can cause financial loss to the family i.e in most policies the life insured is the breadwinner of the family.
-The life insured and the policyholder can be the same or different persons.
-For eg: Ajay is the policyholder and life insured under a term life insurance policy.
-Ajay also has an endowment plan where he is the policyholder and his son Sai is the life insured.
+The policy owner and life insured can be the same or different persons.
+For eg: Manoj has a term insurance policy where he is both the policy owner and life insured.
+Manoj has a money-back plan where he is the policy owner whereas his son Yash is the life insured.

-- Nominee/Beneficiary – The nominee’s role is to receive the death benefit in case the life insured dies during the policy tenure.
-If the life insured survives the policy tenure, the maturity proceeds are payable to the policyholder and not the nominee.
-The nominee cannot request for any changes/modifications to the policy.
+The nominee has a limited role to play in the policy.
+It involves receiving the policy benefits if the life insured passes away during the policy tenure.
+If the life insured survives the policy tenure policy benefits are payable to him alone.
 The policyholder can change the nominee anytime during the policy tenure.
 One can appoint more than one nominee.
 The nominee can also be a minor in which case an appointee may need to be appointed to receive the death benefit on behalf of the nominee should the life insured pass away during the minority of the nominee.

 Also Read: - Which Deaths Are Not Covered by Term Insurance Policy

-- Payment Term – While buying a policy, you can choose a premium payment term as per your choice.
+While buying a policy, you can choose a premium payment term as per your choice.
 The various premium payment terms that you can choose from are, are as follows:

-- Single Pay – At the inception of the policy you need to pay a lumpsum amount for the entire tenure of the policy.
+- Single Pay – At the inception of the policy you need to pay a lump sum amount for the entire tenure of the policy.

 - Short Pay – The payment tenure is less than the policy tenure.
 You need to pay only for a limited number of years.
 For eg: a premium payment tenure of 5 years with a policy tenure of 15 years.